 Those submitting stallion licence applications agree to respect the decisions of Council.

 The issue or refusal of licences for Highland Pony breeding purposes rests with the Council of the Highland Pony Society.

 3 STALLION LICENSING COMMITTEE

 In relation to the licensing of stallions, the Council of The Highland Pony Society will act as the Stallion Licensing Committee.
-A quorum of this Committee will consist of a minimum of three.
 The Council of The Highland Pony Society is responsible for the conduct of all matters pertaining to licensing procedures and will seek independent veterinary advice if the need arises.

 4 VETERINARY INSPECTION